-Dane was born in Lubbock, Texas, in December of 1962, the son of Weldon Boyles and Ruby Shelton.
+Dane was born in Lubbock, Texas, the son of Weldon Boyles and Ruby Shelton.
 Dane's dad was for most of his life an entrepreneur.
 He trained polo ponies on Catalina Island, California and then owned horse-riding stables in both Marshall County, Kentucky and Kissimmee, Florida as he was growing up.
 However, Weldon worked for Frito Lay later in life.
 He passed away suddenly in September 1996.
 When Dane was in school, his family moved quite frequently living near Paducah, Kentucky, Orlando, Florida, New Deal and Pecos, Texas.
-They moved back to Lubbock, Texas in December of 1977 for the last half of ninth grade and his high school years.
+They moved back to Lubbock, Texas for the last half of ninth grade and his high school years.
 Weldon never went to church but Ruby has been a faithful Christian as long as Dane can remember.
 She taught him right from wrong and instilled in him a love for God and compassion for people.
 Dane has one older brother, Dennis, and one younger sister, Dawn.
 They both live in Lubbock.
 Dennis has been an example for Dane since Dane was young.
 Dennis is a deeply spiritual man.
 He is married to Janie.
 They have three children and three adopted children.
 Dawn is married and has four children.

 Dane's years at Coronado High School, a public school in Lubbock, Texas, and in the youth group at

 Sunset Church of Christ laid an important foundation for his later life as they forged deep within him an especially acute vision for ministry and missions.
 These years in the youth group were particularly good for him as he grew closer to Jesus and to others.

 Robert Parham and Rex Boyles were his youth ministers at Sunset.
 He was also blessed to be around the instructors at

 Sunset and sit in their classes and absorb their teachings during his youth.